camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/80-link-events.html.md

 Link events are special cases - it has no special execution semantics but serves as a "GoTo" to another point in the same process model (to be precise: in the same sub process).
-Hence you can use two mathcing links as an alternative to a sequence flow as shown in the following example.
+Hence you can use two matching links as an alternative to a sequence flow as shown in the following example.

 <div data-bpmn-diagram="implement/event-link"></div>